Divi WordPress Theme by Elegant Themes

 Is Divi the Right Theme for You?

-I have covered all of the functions and all the features of Divi, listing the good with the not so good and sharing my experience, so what do you think?
+I have covered all of the functions and all the features of the Divi WordPress Theme, listing the good with the not so good and sharing my experience, so what do you think?

 As always with when looking at anything, Divi isn’t for everyone.
 I’d like to determine who exactly this theme is suited to:

-If you are starting out on a budget, you will probably think that the annual cost of Divi is a bit high.
+If you are starting out on a budget, you will probably think that the annual cost of the Divi WordPress theme is a bit high.

 Remember though; you will have access to absolutely all of the themes and plugins that Elegant Themes have.
 What’s more, you don’t have to re-subscribe after using it for the first year and you still get to use the products.